LLoCO: Learning Long Contexts Offline: Introduction

 Large language models (LLMs) have demonstrated remarkable performance across a wide range of tasks~\citep{touvron2023llama, jiang2023mistral}.
 Many of these tasks require LLMs to understand and reason about long contexts.
 For instance, document question answering is one of the most common applications of LLMs, where the model is presented with a document as context and asked to respond to related questions or summarize the text.
 These documents may range from lengthy articles to entire books, potentially surpassing the context window limit of LLMs.
 Consequently, there is a growing trend in both academia and industry to enhance LLMs' capability to process longer contexts effectively~\citep{chen2023extending, jiang2023mistral, peng2024yarn, chen2024longlora}.
 This need has driven innovation among LLM providers like OpenAI and Anthropic to develop models that can handle increasingly lengthy texts consisting of several thousands of tokens.

 Despite the impressive progress made by the LLM model providers, scaling these models to adeptly manage extended contexts remains a formidable challenge, both technically and financially.
 Due to the self-attention mechanism, transformer-based LLMs incur a quadratic computational and memory overhead as sequence length increases.
-Many long-context tasks require repeatedly processing over the same prompt, which incurs extra latency overhead and substantial costs, as most commercial LLMs operate on a pricing model that is directly tied to the number of tokens processed.
+Many long-context tasks require reusing the same context many times, which incurs extra latency overhead and substantial costs, as most commercial LLMs operate on a pricing model that is directly tied to the number of tokens processed.
 For example, a single inference run with a document that has 100k tokens would take 1.5 USD on Claude 3 Opus\footnote{\url{https://www.anthropic.com/api}} and 1 USD on GPT-4-turbo\footnote{\url{https://openai.com/pricing}}.

-Orthogonal to the exiting efforts of expanding the context window limit, our study introduces an innovative strategy to tackle the long context challenge.
+Orthogonal to the exciting efforts of expanding the context window limit, our study introduces an innovative strategy to tackle the long context challenge.
 We propose a method where context information is condensed offline through finetuning, enabling the model to provide accurate responses during inference with streamlined contextual representations.
 To illustrate our idea, consider an analogy: \textit{envision an LLM as a student preparing for an exam, where we, the researchers, are the examiners providing study materials and questions}.
 Traditional in-context learning with full context or Retrieval-Augmented Generation (RAG) resembles an open-book exam, where the LLM has access to all materials while answering questions.
 In contrast, our approach is akin to a semi-closed-book exam, where the LLM cannot bring the entire book but is allowed to bring a cheat sheet.
 To excel in the exam, the student must 1) study efficiently to distill a concise yet informative cheat sheet, and 2) effectively retrieve relevant information from the cheat sheet to accurately answer exam questions.
 Namely, 1) How can we train a model to produce a compact representation of the original context that the LLM can interpret and utilize effectively?
 2) How to enable the LLM to proficiently navigate and extract pertinent details from this representation during inference?